What’s the latest on church attendance in America?

-1. Less than 20% of Americans regularly attend church—half of what the pollsters report.
+1. Less than 20 percent of Americans regularly attend church—half of what the pollsters report.

-While Gallup polls and other statisticians have turned in the same percentage—about 40% of the population—of average weekend church attendees for the past 70 years, a different sort of research paints quite a disparate picture of how many Americans attend a local church on any given Sunday.
+While Gallup polls and other statisticians have turned in the same percentage—about 40 percent of the population—of average weekend church attendees for the past 70 years, a different sort of research paints quite a disparate picture of how many Americans attend a local church on any given Sunday.

-His findings reveal that the actual rate of church attendance from head counts is less than half of the 40% the pollsters report.
-Numbers from actual counts of people in Orthodox Christian churches (Catholic, mainline and evangelical) show that in 2004, 17.7% of the population attended a Christian church on any given weekend.
+His findings reveal that the actual rate of church attendance from head counts is less than half of the 40 percent the pollsters report.
+Numbers from actual counts of people in Orthodox Christian churches (Catholic, mainline and evangelical) show that in 2004, 17.7 percent of the population attended a Christian church on any given weekend.

-Another study published in 2005 in The Journal for the Scientific Study of Religion by sociologists C. Kirk Hadaway and Penny Long Marler—known for their scholarly research on the Church —backs up his findings.
-Their report reveals that the actual number of people worshipping each week is closer to Olson"s 17.7% figure—52 million people instead of the pollster-reported 132 million (40%).
+Another study published in 2005 in The Journal for the Scientific Study of Religion by sociologists C. Kirk Hadaway and Penny Long Marler—known for their scholarly research on the church—backs up his findings.
+Their report reveals that the actual number of people worshiping each week is closer to Olson’s 17.7 percent figure—52 million people instead of the pollster-reported 132 million (40 percent).

 The Halo Effect

 “When people try to reconstruct their own behavior, particularly more frequently occurring on-and-off behavior, it is more difficult, especially in a telephone interview scenario,” Newport says.
-But he stands behind Gallup"s 40% figure: “I"ve been reviewing [U.S. church attendance] carefully,” he says.
-“No matter how we ask the question to people, we get roughly 40% of Americans who present themselves as regular church attendees.”
-He adds, however, that if you were to freeze the United States on any Sunday morning, you may find fewer than 40% of the country"s adults actually in churches.
+But he stands behind Gallup’s 40 percent figure: “I’ve been reviewing [U.S. church attendance] carefully,” he says.
+“No matter how we ask the question to people, we get roughly 40 percent of Americans who present themselves as regular church attendees.”
+He adds, however, that if you were to freeze the United States on any Sunday morning, you may find fewer than 40 percent of the country’s adults actually in churches.

-“Although about 40% of Americans are regular church attendees, it doesn"t necessarily mean 40% are in church on any given Sunday,” he explains.
+“Although about 40 percent of Americans are regular church attendees, it doesn’t necessarily mean 40 percent are in church on any given Sunday,” he explains.
 “The most regular church attendee gets sick or sleeps in.
 The other reason may be people who tell us they go to church but are worshipping in non-traditional ways, such as small groups, people meeting in gyms or school libraries.”

-In another study surveying the growth of U.S. Protestants, Marler and Hadaway discovered that while the majority of people they interviewed don"t belong to a local church, they still identify with their church roots.
+In another study surveying the growth of U.S. Protestants, Marler and Hadaway discovered that while the majority of people they interviewed don’t belong to a local church, they still identify with their church roots.
 “Never mind the fact that they attend church less than 12 times a year,” Marler observes.
 “We estimate that 78 million Protestants are in that place.
-Ask most pastors what percentage of inactive members they have—they”ll say anything from 40–60%."
+Ask most pastors what percentage of inactive members they have—they”ll say anything from 40–60 percent.”

-Even with a broader definition of church attendance, classifying a regular attendee as someone who shows up at least three out of every eight Sundays, only 23–25% of Americans would fit this category.
-Olson notes that an additional million church attendees would increase the percentage from 17.7% to only 18%.
-"You”d have to find 80 million more people that churches forgot to count to get to 40%."
+Even with a broader definition of church attendance, classifying a regular attendee as someone who shows up at least three out of every eight Sundays, only 23–25 percent of Americans would fit this category.
+Olson notes that an additional million church attendees would increase the percentage from 17.7 percent to only 18 percent.
+“You”d have to find 80 million more people that churches forgot to count to get to 40 percent.”